lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 # Message Formatting and Processing

 This section specifies the differences in message formatting and processing compared to {{Section 5 of RFC9528}}.
+Note that if any processing step fails, then the Responder MUST send an EDHOC error message back as defined in {Section 6 of RFC9528}}, and the EDHOC session MUST be aborted.

 ## Message 1